TRaSH-Guides/Guides/docs/SQP/index.md

 ??? question "Can I use these SQP with Sonarr? - [Click to show/hide]"

-    **NO**, SQP are only for Radarr :bangbang:<br>
+    **NO**, SQP is only for Radarr :bangbang:<br>
-    At the moment their are no specific release groups to create a SQP for Sonarr.<br>
+    At the moment there are no specific release groups to create an SQP for Sonarr.<br>
     If you're looking for a SQP-1 (xxxxp) then look at the public Sonarr Guide.

 ??? question "Why don't you add this to the public guide? - [Click to show/hide]"

-    These SQPs are advanced Quality Profiles tested and created for a specific need, and only interesting for people that are interested in a specific Quality Profile.
+    These SQPs are advanced Quality Profiles tested and created for a specific need and are only interesting for people who are interested in a specific Quality Profile.

 ??? question "I see CFs that aren't in the main guide - [Click to show/hide]"